securitytxt/security-txt/draft-foudil-securitytxt.md

 As stated in {{encryption}}, keys specified using the "Encryption:" directive SHOULD be loaded over HTTPS.

+To ensure the authenticity of the security.txt file one should sign the file and include the signature using the "Signature:" directive.

 # IANA Considerations

 example.com is used in this document following the uses indicated in
 {{!RFC2606}}.

+192.0.2.0 is used in this document following the uses indicated in
+{{!RFC5735}}.

 # Contributors